What Can You Do To Protect Water Quality?

 - Use environmentally friendly and biodegradable household cleaners, instead of chemically based cleaners.

 Install a water-efficient showerhead.
-They're inexpensive, easy to install, and can save you up to 750 gallons a month.
+They're inexpensive, easy to install, and can save you hundreds of gallons of water a month.

 Close any abandoned wells on your property.
 They can act as conduits for contamination of groundwater.